cmcmanu21/Iris_dataset_regression_model/README.md

 ----
 ### The Task:

-Use the Iris dataset from scikit-learn to train a logostic regression model to properly predict the class of an Iris flower.
+Use the Iris dataset from scikit-learn to train a logistic regression model to properly predict the class of an Iris flower.
 Once the model has been properly trained, use matplotlib to show the data in a scatter plot.

 ### Where to find the dataset: